Hamiltonian Complexity in the Thermodynamic Limit: Computing Ground Energies for Finite TI Hamiltonians

-Lemmas \ref{lem:existsMTV} and \ref{lem:gentv} together establish that there is a Turing Machine $M_{TV}$ that results in Turing Machine $M_{check}$ such that for all but a finite set of $x$'s, it is in fact the case that for $N = N(x)$ and for every $w \in \{0,1\}^{N-4}$, the process $(M_{BC})^{N-2}$ followed by $(M_{check})^{N-2}$ starting in configuration $\ket{\vinit}\ket{w}$ produces {\sc Out}$(x, w, M, V)$ on the work track.
 Lemma \ref{lem:TMonestep} establishes that each right-to-left sweep of the pointer for Segments $1$, $2$, and $3$ executes one step of the TM corresponding to the operation $P$ applied to the computation tracks.
 The conditions of the lemma are satisfied since Lemma \ref{lem:gentv} allows us to assume that the head of the Turing Machine stays within the sequence of locations from $1$ through $N-3$.
 Segment $1$ and $2$ together apply $N-2$ steps of $M_{BC}$ and Segment $3$ applies $N-2$ steps of $M_{check}$.
-For the finite set of $x$ for which the construction does not work, a finite look-up table can be used to determine $f(x)$.
+Therefore the propagation terms of the Hamiltonian implement the TM computations on the computation tracks in each iteration of the clock for Tracks $1$ and $2$ and the ground energy for $H_N$ is equal to the expression given in Equation (\ref{eq:groundenergy}).